B2B Marketplaces are emerging tremendously. It took only 3 years for Amazon Business to reach $10 billion from $3 billion. It redefined the

 A popular B2B platform for beautiful crafts & art products.
 A great platform loved by various artists and business persons for monetizing their art that creates beautiful masterpieces.

 Indiamart is the largest Indian B2B platform that serves at global levels.
-It’s B2B and B2c platform has more than 1.6 million daily visitors.
+Its B2B and B2c platform have more than 1.6 million daily visitors.

 It offers basic & premium membership plans to clients for the best online business experience.